fabianonline/telegram_backup/README.md

   only.
 * Incremental backups - if you run the tool at a later time, it will only download new messages / media.
-* You will be able to use an HTML exporter to create static HTML files containing your chats.
-This feature is still in the works.

 ## Limitations
 This tool relies on Telegram's API.
 They started rate limiting the calls